 The Employee Buyout (EBO) is seen as a breakthrough in dealing with both the issue of employee entitlements and when appropriately used, is a successful strategy for corporate rescue, with a lower failure rate than management buyouts.
 Compiled by Anthony Jensen, Ithaca Consultancy, London August 2006

 An illustrated guide to the internal capital account system for employee-owned worker cooperatives.
 The Bluetongue co-op believes this is an ideal system for Australia.

 Short six-page read on the six phases of worker cooperative formation in Australia.

 Outlining the development of a market strategy for Australian manufacturing to move towards a High-Performance Employee-Owned workplace by developing different employment relations and employment structures.
+Includes details of C-Mac, a manufacturing co-op.
 Dr Anthony Jensen

 Presented by Frank Webb, Business Clarity to Family Business Australia the cooperative structure, the processes and challenges of a consultant.